The Science of Tajweed & The Definition Of Tajweed

 Ruling on learning and applying Tajweed rules

-B) Characteristics that beautifies the recitation:
+B) Characteristics that beautify the recitation:

 For example: pronouncing Raa with fathah and with dhamma with tarqiq (light) like